kosmalex/tiny_processor/README.md

 # Tiny Processor

-The readme file is split into two sections a software part and a hardware part.
-In the first section we describe the ISA, the programming model and the compiler script that was used to generate the executable files.
-In the second part we describe the harware components of the *Tiny Processor* design.
+The readme file is split into two sections; The introduction section of the project that describes the software part, and the hardware part of this project and a second section which shows how to simulate the design or implement it on an FPGA.
+In the software part of the first section we describe the ISA, the programming model and the compiler script that was used to generate the executable files.
+In the hardware part we describe the harware components of the *Tiny Processor* design.

 ## Software